sonata-nfv/son-install/README.md

 #### Method 1 pre-configuration

-1. The SP database passwords are encrypted - you MUST create an external file "~/.ssh/.vault_pass" with the string "sonata" inside
+1. The SP database passwords are now encrypted, so you MUST create an external file "~/.ssh/.vault_pass" with the default "sonata" password

 ### Method 2 - provisioning infrastructure and deploying software